samuelandersoncodes/sell_estate/README.md

     * A big appreciation to my mentor Gareth Mcgirr who guided and pushed me to use mongoDB.

     * I thank Olena Olkhovyk for inspiring and encouraging me on throughout the project.

+### Content

+All the content with the exception of those listed in the Media and credits sections of this document were originaly made by Samuel Anderson.

+### Media

+* The ScreenPal desktop application was used to snap the GIF at the top of the readme.
+* Pixlr X was used was used to edit most of the images in the readme section for clarity, aesthetics and readability.